Winipedia/winipedia_django/README.md

 # winipedia_django
-A utils package for django
+A utils package for django.